Recommended children's booklists sorted by age or topic

 M.G.
 Leonard Books

-The action adventure of Indiana Jones meets the time travel of Doctor Who in the second title of this epic series by bestselling award-winner M. G. Leonard.
-Perfect for fans of Adventures on Trains.
+The action adventure of Gladiator meets the time travel of Doctor Who in the third title of this epic series by bestselling award-winner M. G. Leonard.
+Perfect for 8 to 12-year-old fans of Adventures on Trains.
+Supports the curriculum.
 Illustrated throughout in black and white by Manuel Šumberac.

-The Legend of Viking Thunder can be read as a stand-alone novel, or enjoyed as part of the thrilling Time Keys series written by M. G. Leonard.
-Follow Sim and Jeopardy’s adventures in the series in Hunt for the Golden Scarab.
+The Impossible Gladiator can be read as a stand-alone novel, or enjoyed as part of the thrilling Time Keys series written by M. G. Leonard.
+Follow Sim, Jeopardy and Nelson’s adventures in Ancient Egypt, Hunt for the Golden Scarab, and Viking Norway in The Legend of Viking Thunder.

 A brilliantly topical and delightfully funny picture book from internationally bestselling author M.G.
 Leonard, which shows children what happens to their plastic toothbrushes after they’re thrown away.